abdulaziz-almutairi/Frontend/README.md

 **Pages to Create:**

-1. Home page (list all the products)
+- [x] 1.
+Home page (list all the products)
-2. Product page (contain the details of a product)
+- [x] 2.
+Product page (contain the details of a product)
-3. Dashboard page
+- [x] 3.
+Dashboard page

 **Functionalities for a Visitor:**

-- Get list of products
+- [x] Get list of products
-- Filter products by categories or price
+- [x] Filter products by categories or price
-- Search products by name
+- [x] Search products by name
-- Add products to a cart
+- [x] Add products to a cart
-- Remove products from a cart
+- [x] Remove products from a cart

 **Functionalities for an Admin:**

-- Add a new product, update info of a product, remove a product
+- [x] Add a new product, update info of a product, remove a product

 ### Level 2: Additional Requirements

 **Authentication:**

-- Implement register and login functionality via email and password
+- [x] Implement register and login functionality via email and password
-- Protect the routes based on login and admin status
+- [x] Protect the routes based on login and admin status

 **Functionalities for an Admin:**